nodejs/node-addon-api/doc/array_buffer.md

 - `[in] finalizeHint`: The hint to be passed as the second parameter of the finalize callback.

-Returns a new `ArrayBuffer` object.
+Returns a new `ArrayBuffer` instance.

 ### Constructor